dpzrz/SEC-350/lab1.1.md

 save
 exit
 ```
-Once thstd complete we need to organize our open ethernet ports.
+Once thats complete we need to organize our open ethernet ports.
 This is down by adding a description before assignment:

 ```
 configure